Astroua/AstroCompute_Scripts/README.md

       * Make power spectrum using generalized lomb-periodogram (Zechmeister and Kurster, 2009); implemented with the astroML package.

+###User Parameters
+* All input parameters are set in the parameter file (param.txt)
+* A complete description of each parameter is provided in param_description.txt.

 ###Additional Notes
 If you already have a target source position (i.e., target box in pixels, or your own mask image) you can toggle off object detection (skip 1 & 2 and go directly to 3).